-There’s a good chance any diet advice you grew up hearing probably caused you more harm than good.
-Yes “Low Fat” craze, I’m talking to you!
-Also you calorie counting, juice cleansing, etcetera etcetera etcetera.
+There’s a good chance any diet advice you grew up hearing probably caused you more harm than good (I’m talking to you, low-fat craze, calorie counting, juice cleansing, etcetera etcetera etcetera).
 But there’s one tip drilled into your head that may have some merit to it.
 “Don’t skip breakfast, it’s the most important meal of the day!”
-As it turns out, all of your meals are important, including breakfast.

-You may think skipping breakfast is a great way to cut overall calorie consumption because you’re not hungry and don’t miss it.
-Maybe you don’t experience the 10 AM hangry session I do when you skip.
+You may think skipping breakfast is a great way to cut calories.
+Maybe you’re fine to go without and don’t experience the 10 AM hangry session I do.
 But our bodies actually thrive on receiving nourishment in the morning.
-Besides the fact that counting calories is flawed, there are other reasons skipping breakfast doesn’t promote weight loss.
-The research on this topic is mixed, but I feel the “pro breakfast” camp has much better arguments.
+Besides the fact that counting calories

 Cortisol levels peak in the morning, signaling your body to wake and consume energy for the day.
 After eating, when your body senses glucose it needs for energy, cortisol levels start to decline.
 This is normal.
 When you skip breakfast, however, cortisol levels remain elevated in an attempt to find energy.
 It does this by promoting hunger, or if necessary signals the liver to make glucose.
 Remember my 10 AM hangry session?
 This is cortisol driving up hunger hormones in search of quick, fast energy- i.e. crappy food.

 Studies show people who skip breakfast have higher serum cortisol levels, and chronically elevated cortisol levels make it almost impossible to lose weight.
 Remember, if you’re being chased by a tiger, the last thing your body wants is to lose energy.
 It’s going to hold onto that fat for dear life!